 The surname Dolin was first found in Leinster, where they are believed to be descended from Eochaidh, King of Leinster, and became one of the "Seven septs of Leix.".

-Important Dates for the Dolin family
+Early History of the Dolin family

 This web page shows only a small excerpt of our Dolin research.
 Another 39 words (3 lines of text) covering the years 1172 and 1834 are included under the topic Early Dolin History in all our PDF Extended History products and printed products wherever possible.